matthewmcneilly/react-image-bucket/README.md

 # Installation

 ##### Install Meteor
-`curl https://install.meteor.com/ | sh` if Linux/Mac OSX or if Windows exectuable installer
+`curl https://install.meteor.com/ | sh` if Linux/Mac OSX or if Windows use the exectuable installer (see api reference).

 ##### Install Dependencies
 `meteor npm install`